Chart Color Schemes

 Employment

-Manufacturing has a limited presence with 4.9% employment compared to the regional average of 7.2%.
-Employment opportunities locally appear limited as indicated by the difference between Census working population and resident population.
-Between September 2024 and September 2025, employment increased by 3.0% while labour force increased by 2.9%, leaving unemployment broadly flat.
-By comparison, Greater Melbourne recorded employment growth of 3.0%, labour force growth of 3.3%, with unemployment rising to 5.0%.
-State-level data from Victoria as of 25-Nov shows employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%, compared to the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Doncaster's employment mix suggests local employment should increase by 7.0% over five years and 14.2% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Manufacturing shows lower representation at 4.9%, compared to the regional average of 7.2%.
+Over the 12 months to September 2025, employment increased by 3.0% while labour force increased by 2.9%, keeping unemployment broadly flat.
+In comparison, Greater Melbourne saw employment grow by 3.0%, labour force expand by 3.3%, and unemployment rise by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
+Applying these projections to Doncaster's employment mix suggests local employment should increase by 7.0% over five years and 14.2% over ten years, though this is a simplified extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment